bmcandr/stac-tile-map/README.md

 ## Setup

 This repo uses [PDM](https://pdm.fming.dev/latest/) for dependency management.
-After cloning this repo, run `pdm install` from the root directory to create a virtual environment with the required dependencies.
+After cloning this repo, run `pdm install --no-self` from the root directory to create a virtual environment with the required dependencies.
 Run `eval $(pdm venv activate)` to activate the environment in your session.

 Set `$PYTHONPATH` to the source path by changing directories into `src/python` and executing: